-If the obligated parent is not paying child support payments, you will have to file a complaint with the court that issued the initial order.
+If your co-parent is not paying their obligated child support payments, you must file a complaint with the court that issued the initial order.
 The court may then garnish wages, deny passports, withhold tax refunds, set liens on their property, or even suspend or revoke licenses to ensure compliance with the order.

-Changes to a child support order are not uncommon as life circumstances frequently change for both the parents and the children.
-Modifications to child support can be negotiated directly between the two parents, but the change still must be documented in a new child support order and signed by the court.
-If you and your child’s parent can’t agree on a change in child support, then you will have to file a motion with the court.
+Changes to a child support order are not uncommon, as life circumstances frequently change for parents and children.
+Modifications to child support can be negotiated directly between the two parents.
+However, the change must still be documented in a new child support order filed with and signed by the court.
+If you and your child’s other parent can’t agree on a change in child support, you must file a motion with the court.

-If one parent loses their job, he or she may be unable to meet child support obligations.
-Temporary modification of child support payments may be made until that parent can find another job.
-Other situations for a decrease in income may be because a parent has become disabled or has been incarcerated.
-Another cause may be that a parent is a Reservist or National Guard member who is newly activated, resulting in a change of income.
+If one parent loses their job, they may be unable to meet child support obligations.
+Child support payments may be temporarily modified until that parent can find another job.
+Other situations causing a decreased income may be a parent becoming disabled or incarcerated.
+Another factor may be that a parent is a Reservist or National Guard member who is newly activated, resulting in a change of income.

 If one parent experiences a substantial increase in income, the other parent may petition the court for an increase in child support payments.
 This increase will ensure the child’s standard of living is equivalent to the standard they would have had with the other parent.

-Children’s needs are changing all the time, especially as they grow.
-Increasing expenses for schooling or medical work, such as orthodontics, are common reasons for modifications to a child support agreement.
-Also, as children grow, the amount of time they spend with each parent may change, and this change in living arrangements may necessitate a change in the child support order.
+Children’s needs change all the time, especially as they grow.
+Increasing expenses for schooling or medical work, such as new extracurricular activities or orthodontics, are common reasons to modify a child support agreement.
+Also, as children grow, the amount of time they spend with each parent may fluctuate, and this change in living arrangements may necessitate an adjustment to the child support order.

-When a parent becomes responsible for the support of new children, they may be able to petition the court for a reduction in child support payments.
-In this case, the parent would be ensuring there is enough money to support all of their children.
-Of course, this can work in reverse depending on the state in which you reside.
+When a parent remarries and becomes responsible for supporting new children, they may be able to petition the court for a reduction in child support payments.
+In this case, the parent must ensure they can financially support all children involved.
+Of course, this can work in reverse, depending on the state in which you reside.
 If a parent remarries, this may increase his or her income, which could lead to an increase in monthly child support payments.

-There may be a Cost of Living Adjustment (COLA) clause in the original child support order issued.
-This adjustment means that child support payments may increase or decrease each year in accordance with the annual Cost of Living.
-If there is not, you may request a modification based on the Cost of Living.
+A Cost of Living Adjustment (COLA) clause may be in the original child support order.
+This adjustment means child support payments may increase or decrease each year following the annual Cost of Living.
+If not, you may request a modification based on the Cost of Living.

 The laws regarding child support are complicated and vary by state.
-We recommend contacting an experienced family law attorney for more specific help and information on child support laws in your area.
+We recommend contacting an experienced family law attorney for more specific help and information regarding child support laws in your area.